heyito/ito/README.md

 This will create a `dist` directory containing your `.app` bundle.

-Replace "Inten" with your desired app name.
+Replace "Ito" with your desired app name.

 ### Debugging the App Bundle